Art, Theater, & Music

 The student engagement manager works with the Center for Performing Arts and Student Affairs to create opportunities for students to have engaging and meaningful art experiences.
 This position also acts as the advisor to Performing Arts Council (PAC), who work to uplift the many performing arts student organizations on campus and promote collaboration.
 More information can be found on their website: https://www.psuperformingartscouncil.com/

 Mindful Making aims to use the arts and culture to promote mindfulness and community.
-These programs are meant to give students the space and the permission to slow down and partake in some self-care.
+These programs, designed in collaboration with Health Promotion and Wellness, Student Engagement Programs and The Center for Performing Arts, are meant to give students the space and the permission to slow down and partake in some self-care.
+Visit the Health Promotion and Wellness Events & Programs page for dates and more information.

-Students will learn about mandalas, their cultural and spiritual significance, and the different techniques that are used to create them.
-They will then have an opportunity to work on one of their own.
+- Paper Cranes and Mandalas: Students will learn about mandalas and paper cranes, their cultural and spiritual significance, and the different techniques that are used to create them.
+They will have an opportuity to work on one of their own.